 - Nerve damages

-- Skin infections that is dry skin and itching
+- Skin infections that are dry skin and itching

 - Weak bones, joint and muscles pain